 1) DON’T Be Rude

 There are a lot of new procedures that are in effect, and some of them can feel kind of frustrating.
 Just know all of these new procedures are for the safety of all guests and cast members.
 Don’t be rude if a cast member asks you to follow the new rules.
-2020 has been a stressful year for everyone, and being rude to someone is not going to make anyone feel any better.
+2020 and 2021 have been stressful years for everyone, and being rude to someone is not going to make anyone feel any better.
 Don’t be rude to the cast members, or to the other guests.
 Treat others the way that you want to be treated.